 When you view a property to rent, it pays to be organised.
 Our rental viewing checklist will provide you with questions to ask and things to look out for.

 Of course you will have an instant emotional reaction, but you should balance this with a rational assessment of living there, including the local area and amenities, the condition of the property both inside and out and any associated costs.

-Obviously, your own priorities will vary depending on whether you're viewing houses, flats, studio flats or just rooms, but the checklist should act as a basic guide to help you keep all of your bases covered.
+Your own priorities will vary depending on whether you're viewing houses, flats, studio flats or just rooms, but this checklist should act as a basic guide to help keep all your bases covered.

-- Does the outside of the property appear to be in good condition?
+- Is the outside of the property in good condition?

-- Does the property seem secure?
-Are external doors secure?
+- Is the property secure - including windows and external doors (check the quality of the locks)?
 Is there an entry-phone system and burglar alarm?
+And has it ever been burgled or damaged?

 - Is there a garden?
-Who is responsible for the maintenance of the garden?
+And who is responsible for the maintenance?

-- What is the area like?
+- What is the local area like?
 Are your preferred amenities and transport links within easy reach?

 - What are the neighbours like?

-- Is it in good condition?
-Are there signs of damp, flaking paint or infestations of any kind?
+- Are there signs of damp, flaking paint or infestations of any kind?

 - Is there central heating?
 Do all the radiators function properly?